-Archie W. Ervin, Ph.D. is vice president and chief diversity officer at the Georgia Institute of Technology in Atlanta, Georgia.
-He has served as Georgia Tech’s inaugural vice president for Institute Diversity since 2010.
+Archie W. Ervin, Ph.D. is vice president of Institute Diversity, Equity and Inclusion and chief diversity officer at the Georgia Institute of Technology.
+He has served as Georgia Tech’s inaugural vice president for IDEI since 2010.
 Prior to his appointment at Georgia Tech, Ervin served as associate provost and chief diversity officer at the University of North Carolina at Chapel Hill from 1999 to 2010.

 At Georgia Tech, he is a member of the president’s cabinet and is responsible for identifying institutional priorities, policies, programs, and initiatives that advance the Institute’s inclusive excellence agendas for faculty, staff, and student populations.
 Institute Diversity oversees Georgia Tech’s ADVANCE Program; Center for the Study of Women, Science, and Technology; GoSTEM Hispanic/Latino/a outreach grant; LGBTQIA Resource Center; and the recently established Center for Student Diversity and Inclusion and Staff Diversity, Inclusion, and Engagement units.
 His office oversees and offers Implicit Bias Workshops for faculty serving on search, promotion, retention, and tenure committees; Leading Women@Tech program for staff women leaders; and Inclusive Leaders Academy for staff and research leaders.